Acadia National Park: Recreation

 Motor vehicle touring along the 27 mi Park Loop Road begins on April 15, if weather permits, and ends on December 1, unless significant snowfall closes it sooner.
 A 2 mi stretch of the Ocean Drive portion of the loop, from Schooner Head Road to Sand Beach and Otter Cliff, is plowed and open all year, as is Jordan Pond Road.

 The coastline can be explored on guided boat trips or by sea kayak.
 Canoeing and kayaking are popular activities on accessible lakes and ponds.
 About 125 mi of hiking trails traverse forests and mountains, while 45 mi of carriage roads can be hiked or bicycled (motorized vehicles, including electric bikes, are prohibited).
+Both the 3.5-mile long Dorr Mountain Trail and the 4.5 mi long Sargent Mountain Trail are listed as National Recreation Trails.
 Horseback riding is permitted on carriage roads and certain other park areas.
 Climbing is popular at 60 ft high Otter Cliff, and at Great Head, Precipice, and South Bubble.
 Sand Beach offers seawater swimming and Echo Lake Beach offers freshwater swimming.
 In summer, ocean water temperature ranges from 50-60 F while lake and pond temperatures range from 55-70 F.

 Ranger-led programs from mid-May to mid-October introduce visitors to the park's diverse natural and cultural history.
 Park rangers offer short walks, longer hikes, boat cruises, evening amphitheater programs, and children's programs, as well as viewing of peregrine falcons and raptors.

 Winter activities include hiking on trails using snowshoes, or traction footwear, and trekking poles, cross-country skiing on carriage roads, snowmobiling on the paved loop road, and ice fishing on frozen ponds and lakes.

 Mount Desert Island has two NPS campgrounds, constructed mainly by the Civilian Conservation Corps in the 1930s along with various park trails.
 Blackwoods Campground is located on the east side of the island, closer to the most popular sites, the carriage roads, and Bar Harbor.
 Seawall Campground is on the less crowded west side of the island.
 Schoodic Woods on the Schoodic Peninsula is the newest NPS campground, opened in 2015.
 Five lean-to shelters are available by advance reservation at Duck Harbor Campground on Isle au Haut.
 Blackwoods is open throughout the year, though only primitive walk-in camping by permit is possible in winter (December–March), while the others are open from late spring (mid-to-late May) to early autumn (late September to mid-October).
 Mount Desert Island also has eleven private campgrounds outside park boundaries, while two private campgrounds are on the Schoodic Peninsula, and one is on Isle au Haut.

 The park hosts the annual Acadia Night Sky Festival, attracting speakers, researchers, photographers, and artists to the area.